Sparse Blossom: correcting a million errors per core second with minimum-weight matching: Sparse Blossom

 \subsubsection{Matches}

 We call a pair of regions $A$ and $B$ that are matched to each other a \textit{match}.
+If $A$ and $B$ are matched, this corresponds to the compressed edge between $A$ and $B$ being matched on the path graph.
 The matched regions $A$ and $B$ must be touching, assigned a growth rate of zero (they are frozen), and must be joined by a region edge $(A,B)$ which we refer to as a \textit{match edge}.
 An example of a match is shown in the middle of \fig{sparse_blossom_concepts}.
 Initially, all regions are unmatched, and once the algorithm terminates, every region (either a trivial region or a blossom) is matched either to another region or to the boundary.